 Cardiovascular Disease Risk Factors in Children

 Course reviews the major cardiovascular disease risk factors of children.
 This service learning course requires 45 hours of screening and education of children.
 Prerequisite: HSC 220.

 Fundamentals of Motor Learning

-Components of successful motor performance.
-Theories of learning, nervous system, methods of practice, teaching methodology, and various psychological concepts related to physical education and athletics.
+Components of successful motor performance, theories of learning, nervous system function, practice methods, teaching methodology, and psychological concepts related to physical education, coaching, and rehabilitation.
+Prerequisites: Completion of at least 24 credit hours; Recommended: PES 115, PSY 100.